Chocolate Inclusion or Infused Chocolate, What Separates Them?

 Others like Medicinal Mushrooms, CBD, Sea Salts, Tea or Dried Flower Petals

-Inclusions can be used in chocolate for textural purposes as well.
-Most often, inclusions are added for synergistic aroma or flavor.
 Here is a helpful list of chocolate additives that are not considered food.
 These are not inclusions and do not exist in nature.
 The below additives came to be, inside food laboratories.
+And most frightening in chocolate laboratories.

 Lecithin (Soy, Sunflower or Canola) Paraffin/Carnauba Wax Food Colorings Shellac